spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

 From a shell run the following command that will walk you through all the steps necessary to deploy Jenkins and Spinnaker in Azure.

-> NOTE: Be careful to select `vmss` when prompted so when you run the following script.
+> NOTE: When running the following script, ensure that you type `vmss` when asked to select the target.

 ```bash
 bash <(curl -sL https://aka.ms/DeployDevOps)